sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

     - Mozilla Firefox
     - Google Chrome
     - Microsoft Edge
-- You have prepared your application for deployment in SAP Kyma runtime.
+- You have prepared your application for deployment in SAP BTP, Kyma runtime.
 See [Deploy in SAP BTP, Kyma Runtime](deploy-to-kyma).